 Calcium supplements: When should they be taken?

-- The type of calcium.
-Check the label to find out what kind of calcium a supplement contains.
-If the supplement contains calcium citrate, you can take it with or without food.
-If the supplement contains calcium carbonate, take it with food.
-Stomach acid produced while eating helps the absorption of calcium carbonate.
+- Type of calcium.
+Check the label to find out what kind of calcium the supplement contains.
+Calcium citrate can be taken with or without food.
+Calcium carbonate should be taken with food.
+Stomach acid produced while eating helps your body absorb calcium carbonate.

-- The total daily dose.
-Calcium is absorbed most efficiently when it's taken in amounts of 500 milligrams (mg) or less at one time.
-So if you take 1,000 mg of calcium a day, split it into two or more doses over the day.
+- Total daily dose.
+Calcium is best absorbed when it's taken in smaller doses (typically less than 600 milligrams at one time).
+If you take 1,000 mg of calcium a day, split it into two or more doses over the day.

-- If you take prescriptions.
+- Medications and supplements.
 Calcium supplements can interact with many prescription medicines, including antibiotics, bisphosphonates and high blood pressure medications.
 Ask your doctor or pharmacist about possible interactions between calcium supplements and your medications.

 It's also a good idea to take your calcium supplements at a different time from your multivitamin or an iron-rich meal.
-Calcium may not be absorbed as well if it's taken at the same time as iron, zinc or magnesium.
+Calcium can affect how your body absorbs iron, zinc and magnesium.

 If you still aren't sure about the best time to take calcium supplements, check with your doctor or pharmacist for guidance.